HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 R code-chunks allow more complex conditional formatting, where an interactive map or animated GIF or YouTube video clip appears in the web version, and a static image with an embedded link appears in the PDF and MS Word outputs.
-Also note the option to change the default iframe height (400px) and width with settings in the `custom-scripts.html` file, with a code comment reminder.
+To change the height of the default 400px iframe, add the new height to `include_url` as shown in the examples.
+However, to change the width of the default 675px iframe to less than 100 percent, add a line in a `custom-scripts.html` file.

 ### Demo: R code-chunk for HTML iframe and static image